koseogluemre/clipboard-hijacking/README.md

 - Continuously observes the clipboard to identify cryptocurrency wallet addresses.
 - Substitutes any found wallet addresses with a fabricated one.
 - Emulates the approach clipboard hijackers use to manipulate clipboard content.
-- Note: Actual malware in real scenarios is far more intricate and elusive.
-This serves only as a simplified example.

 ## Setup